veera491/customer-churn-prediction-kkbox/README.md

 - Evaluated Logistic Regression, Naive Bayes, KNN, and Random Forest using accuracy, precision, recall, F1-score, ROC, and AUC.
 - Documented findings and model comparison.

-## Resume Bullet Points
-- Built a customer churn prediction workflow for music streaming analytics by preprocessing KKBox customer, transaction, and activity data into a 970K+ row model-ready dataset and comparing Logistic Regression, Naive Bayes, KNN, and Random Forest classifiers.
-- Selected Random Forest as the strongest churn model with 0.97 accuracy and 0.97 AUC by evaluating supervised classification models using precision, recall, F1-score, ROC curves, and confusion matrices.

 ## Limitations
 - Dataset not included due to size/licensing.